Using Official ISC Packages for Kea

 RADIUS

-FreeRADIUS support in older versions of Kea (packages before Kea 2.5.4) requires a special patch from ISC to work.
-If you are using RADIUS with one of those versions of Kea, make sure you are installing the FreeRADIUS packages from the ISC repository.
-Starting with Kea release 2.5.4, ISC has replaced the patched Free RADIUS client with an ISC-developed client.
+FreeRADIUS support in versions prior to Kea 2.5.4 was implemented with a patch from ISC.
+If you are using FreeRADIUS with one of those versions, you must install the FreeRADIUS packages from the ISC repository.
+Starting with Kea version 2.5.4, ISC has replaced the patched FreeRADIUS client with an ISC-developed client.
 This change reduces the number of dependencies and streamlines the installation process.
-If you are installing Kea 2.5.4 or a more recent version, please refer to the "Using the Cloudsmith Repositories" section, below.
+If you are installing Kea 2.5.4 or a more recent version, please refer to the Using the Cloudsmith Repositories section, below.

-FreeRADIUS Packages
+FreeRADIUS Package

 freeradius-client deb FreeRADIUS client library